Agnes Plum: Life

 On 5 December 1925 Plum entered the national parliament (Reichstag) as the Communist member for Düsseldorf East.
 She entered as a replacement for her party comrade Artur König who had been required by the party to give up his seat following financial losses for which he, as treasurer responsible for monies allocated to producing certain party newspapers, was blamed.
-There was no suggestion that Koenig had enriched himself personally, but a significant amount of money had nevertheless been lost.
+There was no suggestion that König had enriched himself personally, but a significant amount of money had nevertheless been lost.
 Plum remained a Reichstag member till 1928, but she was not re-elected at the next general election, and her sixtieth birthday, which she reached in 1929, appears to have put an end to any further high-profile political activity.